 Bellevue SchoolPool program

-Bellevue SchoolPool is a collaboration between City of Bellevue, King County Metro and Bellevue School District.
+Bellevue SchoolPool is a collaboration between City of Bellevue, King County Metro and The Bellevue School District.
 The program encourages families and students to explore sustainable transportation options to and from school, like walking, carpooling, busing and biking, to help alleviate congestion around schools at arrival and dismissal times.
 Sustainable transportation also helps to reduce carbon emissions, improve air quality around schools and contribute to health and wellbeing of students.

 Walk & Roll to School Day/Week